Holic75/Baldurs-gate-dnd-3.5/README.md

 ### BARD
 CLASS FEATURES:
 – May not wear armor heavier than chain mail.
 (Bardic spells being simpler than those of mages are not subject to casting failure when bard wears light armor.)
-– May not equip shields larger than bucklers.
+– May use nay shield (excluding large shield).
 – Receives one bonus Feat at level 5, 10, 15, 20, 22 and 28.
 – Thieving abilities: Pick Pockets.
 – Increased Lore score.